 Canoes are also heavy and not at all easy to transport.
 There are inflatable canoe options, but they aren’t well known and perform vastly different from a regular canoe.

-A lot more energy will be required to reach high speeds with a canoe, and not just because you have one less paddle.
-Canoes are wider and heavier than a kayak.
+A lot more energy will be required to reach high speeds with a canoe, and not just because you have one less single-bladed paddle.
+Recreational canoes are wider and heavier than a kayak.